abetusk/dev/projects/laser-spike/laser-spike.md

 Conclusion
 ---

+This idea has been around for upwards of ten years (as of this writing).
+From what I can understand, the artist [Wei Chieh Shih](https://www.behance.net/shihweichieh) was the original artist that came up with the idea.
+It's been used by other celebrities like [Bono](reference/G5A05331.jpg) and [Rihanna](reference/rihanna-laser-shoulderpads.jpg).
+I decided to build my own since I thought the idea was interesting and I hadn't seen a 'DIY' version around, nor any source, schematics or building instructions.

 All source code is available under a free/libre license (either AGPL, GPL, MIT or CC0).
 All design files, where appropriate, are available under a free/libre license (CC-BY, CC-BY-SA or CC0).
 These instructions themselves are available under a CC0 license.